Find how to cite sources and properly format your paper in ALA, MLA, and Chicago styles.

 The following writing Websites feature citation help (using quotations, when and how to credit outside sources) as well as guides on how to format your paper in a particular style--APA, MLA or Chicago.
 Also, get writing tips and advice on how to write different types of documents, from persuasive essays to research papers.

 Writing resources and instructional material, such as APA and MLA citation help, a how-to research guide, subject specific writing, and academic writing information (including how to write specific guides of essays).

 Numerous writing resources from citations styles, paper formats, and how-to guides on writing different types of papers as well as how to research for them.

-- University Writing Center: Handouts, Videos, and Audio Broadcasts on Writing and Speaking
+- University Writing Center: Handouts, Videos, and Guides on Writing and Speaking

-From Texas A&M writing center, access a large variety of writing resources from an alphabetical or topical listing of helpful handouts, videos, or audio broadcasts.
+From Texas A&M writing center, access a large variety of writing resources from an alphabetical or topical listing of helpful handouts, videos, and guides.